-These are some of the most budget-friendly jeans made in America on our list and being that they’re made in the USA with locally sourced materials we think that’s pretty impressive.
-These are a great option if you want to try a new pair of jeans without spending hundreds of dollars.
+These are some of the most budget-friendly jeans made in America on our list, and being that they’re made in the USA with locally sourced materials, we think that’s pretty impressive.
+These are great options if you want to try a new pair of jeans without spending hundreds of dollars.
 The cuts tend more toward basic styles.
 But these can be considered classics for a reason, they fit a lot of people and look great.
 I was also very surprised by the quality of the denim.
 I’ve owned many pairs of Dearborn Denim jeans, and even after years of use, they still look great.

-We personally love their jean styles and love that they have a lot of options in terms of washes and cuts.
-We own multiple pairs of their jeans and find them to also be extremely high quality and durable.
+I also really like that they have a lot of options in terms of washes and cuts.
+After owning several different styles of their jeans, I can confidently say that they are extremely high quality and durable.

 Railcar Fine Goods

 |Cut/Fit||Mid-rise, high-rise, skinny, straight, slim, taper|

 Railcar Fine Goods’ Origin and Manufacturing Locations

 The Railcar Fine Goods company has an amazing story that really represents the American spirit.
 The founder of the company worked on building his vision for over eight years as a side hustle while he continued his main job working at a metro.
 Every item is made in the El Monte factory to ensure the most control over quality and design.
 They truly pour a ton of passion and care into their products and utilize small teams of highly trained leather workers and sewers to meet the needs of their rapidly growing customer base.

 What We Like and Don’t Like About Railcar Fine Goods Jeans

 Jeans from Railcar definitely have an edgy California look.
 They were first designed with tough, working-class Americans in mind and have kept to that aesthetic.
 If you put on a pair of Railcar jeans, don’t be surprised if you find yourself coming back for more.